linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/quickstart.md

 ---

-**Next up:** Discover how to navigate and use the GeoServer Dashboard to enhance your user experience effortlessly.
+**Next up:** Learn how to navigate and use the GeoServer Dashboard, unlocking tools and features that make managing your spatial data faster and easier.

 <br>